≡ Menu

 * Negative figures are capped at -50%.

-* Twitter’s net margin in 2022 is up to 2Q only as the company has been taken private since Q3.
+* Twitter’s operating margin is up to only 2Q 2022 as the company has been taken private since Q3 2022.

 * All companies’ fiscal year begins on Jan 1 and ends on Dec 31.

-Similar to the operating margin, Meta Platforms appears to be the only profitable social media company in terms of net profit margin.
+The definition of net profit margin is available here: net profit margin.
+Similar to the operating margin, Meta Platforms appears to be the only profitable social media company from the perspective of the net profit margin.

-Other social media companies such as Twitter, Snapchat, and Pinterest generate mostly negative net profit margins.
+As shown in the chart above, Meta Platforms generated an average of 24% of net profit margin between fiscal year 2022 and 2024, while other social media companies such as Twitter, Snapchat, and Pinterest generated mostly negative net profit margins.

-Although Meta’s profitability leads all social media companies in comparison, its net profit margin has significantly declined since 2016, from 36.9% in 2016 to 19.9% as of 2022.
+Although Meta’s profitability leads all social media companies presented, its net profit margin has significantly declined since 2016, from close to 40% in 2016 to 24% as of 2024.

 Surprisingly, Twitter recorded a positive net profit margin of 10.2% in fiscal 2022, fueled by a gain on the sale of asset group totaling nearly US$1 billion.